 We didn’t give you loads of links and references to review.
 That’s okay.
 Talk to your pre-teen girls or boys and ask them what they want to do.
 Google it with them.
 Learn with them.
 Your time and attention are far more important than whatever you can order from Amazon.

 What other activities can you recommend to parents of the magical and marvelous tween period?
-Join our exclusive parents group on Facebook and tell us.
+Join the conversation in the comments below and tell us.